 Muscle soreness is a common condition that can result from a wide variety of causes.
-Quite often, we assume that physical exertion is the source of muscle pain, but there are times when the cause is actually far more complex.
-Our bodies rely on a whole host of vitamins and minerals for optimal performance, and if you are experiencing vitamin deficiency, you may be surprised to learn that muscle soreness is a symptom of this common condition.
+Quite often, we assume that physical exertion is the source of muscle pain, but there are times when the cause is far more complex.
+Our bodies rely on a whole host of vitamins and minerals for optimal performance.
+If you are experiencing vitamin deficiency, you may be surprised to learn that muscle soreness is a symptom of this common condition.

 Five Common Mineral Deficiencies

 We rely on calcium for a strong, healthy musculoskeletal system, and most of the calcium in our bodies is stored in our teeth and bones.
 Even though this mineral is found in a wide variety of foods, such as dairy and dark, leafy greens, it is estimated that more than 200,000 Americans experience calcium deficiency each year.
-Deficiency may be caused by a lack of vitamin D, and symptoms of this condition include fatigue, irritability, and muscle cramping, weakness, and spasms.
-Calcium deficiency does require a medical diagnosis and, in the absence of underlying medical conditions, it is often treated with calcium and vitamin D supplements.
+A lack of Vitamin D may cause deficiency, and symptoms of this condition include fatigue, irritability, and muscle cramping, weakness, and spasms.
+Calcium deficiency does require a medical diagnosis, and in the absence of underlying medical conditions, it is often treated with calcium and vitamin D supplements.

 As a critical component of hemoglobin and red blood cells, iron is an incredible element in our body that contributes to a wide range of biological functions.
 Most importantly, it is needed for the production of oxygen-rich blood.
 Without proper amounts of oxygen in your body, everything suffers.
 With more than 3 million cases per year in the U.S., iron deficiency is arguably the most common vitamin deficiency for Americans.
 If you have too little iron in your body (anemia), you may experience dizziness, fatigue, heart palpitations, lightheadedness, and shortness of breath.
 Treatment often includes iron supplements and focuses on resolving underlying conditions.

-Our bodies rely on magnesium for more than 300 biochemical reactions, and everything from normal nerve and muscle function to our heart’s health can suffer if there is a deficiency of this essential element.
+Our bodies rely on magnesium for more than 300 biochemical reactions, and everything from normal nerve and muscle function to our heart’s health can suffer if this essential element is deficient.
 Magnesium also aids in blood-sugar regulation and helps our bodies produce energy and protein.
 When our body doesn’t have enough magnesium, we can experience symptoms such as insomnia, nausea, fatigue, muscle cramps, and other dangerous conditions.
 Dietary changes are often suggested as a treatment for magnesium deficiency, and foods like nuts and beans are excellent sources of the vitamin.

 Shopping for a Magnesium Cream for Muscle Pain?